 VTS personnel may, during their careers, need to be trained in any of the following circumstances:

-Revalidation Training – training that occurs to ensure competence after a break in service The Competent Authority or the VTS Authority should determine the duration of the break in service, which results in a demand for revalidation training..

-Revalidation training may also be required when deemed necessary – either by the VTS Management or the VTS Authority.

 Refresher Training – training necessary to maintain a satisfactory level of operational performance.
-Refresher training may follow an assessment of that performance by the VTS Authority, or may take place as a part of a training programme / continuing professional development.
+Refresher training (or updating training) may follow an assessment of that performance by the VTS Authority, or may take place as a part of a training programme / continuing professional development.
 Refresher training should be carried out at regular intervals.

+Revalidation Training – training that occurs to ensure competence after a break in service.
+The Competent Authority or the VTS Authority should determine the duration of the break in service, which results in a demand for revalidation training.

+Revalidation training may also be required when deemed necessary – either by the Competent Authority or the VTS Authority.

 Objective